janiseGPT 5.2

 • nicole wischoff (founder @ wischoff ventures)

-• mom + dad -- my anchors. i'm so incredibly lucky to have them not only as my parents, but also as lifelong role models. i've been talking more about my upbringing with them recently, and their thesis for raising me was simple: "risk is a teacher you can't replace." against what everyone else told them to do, my parents bet early on my ability to recover from failure, learn, and try again. they believed in it so strongly that they completely uprooted their lives to immigrate here without knowing a single sentence in english, hoping it would give me more room to choose my own path. one of my end goals in life is to publish a biography about them.
+• mom + dad -- my anchors. i'm so incredibly lucky to have them not only as my parents, but also as lifelong role models. i've been talking more about my upbringing with them recently, and their thesis for raising me was simple: "risk is a teacher you can't replace." against what everyone else told them to do, my parents bet early on my ability to recover from failure, learn, and try again. they believed in it so strongly that they completely uprooted their lives to immigrate here without knowing a single sentence in english, hoping it would give me more room to choose my own path. one of my life goals is to publish a biography about their story.

 • alex is my little brother and built-in friend whether he likes it or not. lol.